Epidemiological modeling of the 2005 French riots: a spreading wave and the role of contagion: Results

 \subsection{Fitting the data: the wave across the whole country}

 We now show that the same model reproduces the full dynamics across the whole country.
 We apply our global model considering each one of the d\'epartements of metropolitan France (except Corsica and Paris, hence $93$ d\'epartements) as one homogeneous site -- computing at municipality scale would be too demanding (more than $36,000$ municipalities).
-The best model options lead to 9 free parameters: $\omega, A, \zeta_0, d_0, \xi$, the susceptibility $\beta$ (using the linear approximation), and different susceptibility values at three specific locations.
-In this case too, the resulting fit is very good, as illustrated on Fig.~\ref{fig:fit_dpt_summary} (see also Supplementary Fig. S3).
+The Materials and Methods section details the comparison between various model options.
+We present here the results for the model version making use of the linear approximation, with 9 free parameters: $\omega, A, \zeta_0, d_0, \xi$, the same susceptibility $\beta$ everywhere except for three different values, for the départements $13$, $62$ and $93$.
+As for the wave around Paris, the resulting fit is very good, as illustrated on Fig.~\ref{fig:fit_dpt_summary} (see also Supplementary Fig. S3).
 Figures~\ref{fig:fit_dpt_summary}a and \ref{fig:fit_dpt_summary}b show the results for the $12$ most active d\'epartements.
 Figure~\ref{fig:fit_dpt_summary}c compares model and data on the total number of events, and Fig.~\ref{fig:fit_dpt_summary}d on the date of the maximum activity.
 For the latter, the data for the \^Ile-de-France municipalities (Fig.~\ref{fig:fit_com_idf}c) are reported.
-One sees that the wave indeed spread over all France, with the dynamics in Paris area essentially preceding the one elsewhere.
-Remarkably, as shown on Fig.~\ref{fig:linear_nodip_dpt_fr_minsites}, the model also predicts correctly the time of arrival and the weak amplitude of the riot wave for sites where very few rioting events have been recorded. \\ Finally, we validate here the hypothesis that it is the number, and not the proportion, of individuals (susceptible individuals, rioters) that matters.
+One sees that the wave indeed spread over all France, with the dynamics in Paris area essentially preceding the one elsewhere.\\ Remarkably, one can see the effect of the riot wave even where few rioting events have been recorded.
+The data exhibit a concentration of (weak) activities (Fig.~\ref{fig:linear_nodip_dpt_fr_minsites}a), a pattern which would not be expected in case of independent random events.
+The epidemiological model predicts these minor sites to be hit by the wave, with a small amplitude and at the correct period of time.
+This is apparent on Fig.~\ref{fig:linear_nodip_dpt_fr_minsites}b and can be shown to be statistically significant (see Materials and Methods and Supplementary Fig.~S4 for more details).\\ Finally, we validate here the hypothesis that it is the number, and not the proportion, of individuals (susceptible individuals, rioters) that matters.
 The very same model, but with densities and not numbers, yields a much less good fit (see Materials and Methods).
 This comes as a quantitative confirmation of the hypothesized bandwagon effect, in line with previous literature\cite{Granovetter_1978,Raafat_etal_2009}.